jthuraisamy/TelemetrySourcerer/README.md

 ### Kernel-mode Callbacks

-To view kernel-mode callbacks, consider enabling test signing mode or signing the driver with a valid certificate:
+To view kernel-mode callbacks, a driver needs to be loaded.
+Consider enabling test signing mode, temporarily disabling driver signature enforement (DSE), or signing the driver with a valid certificate:

 #### Test Signing Mode